StormingMoose/ESP01-Riders/README.md

 https://youtu.be/pHr4IiNNTEU

+ESP01-Riders :)

-ESP-01 Proof it works.  :)   Common ground is in the power pack.
+Common ground is in the power pack.
 Tapped the power and ground going to the esp-01 for the servo to avoid even more spaghetti with a logic level converter.

 Built the software in two parts. motors then servos and merged the software and dumped all the serial prints.

+https://www.thingiverse.com/thing:5393551 for the ESP-01 meccano mount.